 Abstract designs look great placed on the wrist, as they tend to contrast with the rigid lines of the arm.
 Keep the overall design simple, like this one, for a minimal design that makes a major statement.
 Seattle-based tattoo artist Emma Eli gives each of their clients unique, one-off designs—if you're interested in something similar, working with your artist on a custom abstract piece can be a memorable experience.

 Triangle Wrist Tattoo

 A triangle design will pop against the wrist, since the straight lines mimic that of the arm.
-Add some personal touches with negative space and extra lines for some extra visual interest.
+Add some personal touches with negative space and additional lines for some extra visual interest.